Botanical Name: Red Clover – Trifolium pratense. White Clover – Trifolium repens.

-Caution: Pregnant or nursing women should not be taking red clover, as the effects of the plant’s isoflavones on fetuses and infants is not yet clear.
+Caution: Considered safe though pregnant or nursing women should not be taking red clover, as the effects of the plant’s isoflavones on fetuses and infants is not yet clear.
 It is also not recommended for anyone on blood thinning medications (coumadin).

-History/Folklore: The name “trifolium” derives form the Latin words tres (“three”) and folium (“leaf”).
-Red clover is considered one of the richest sources of isofalvones, which are water-soluble chemicals that act like estrogens.
+History/Folklore: The name “trifolium” derives from the Latin words tres (“three”) and folium (“leaf”).
+Both red and white clovers have antibacterial and anti-inflammatory properties and both can be used to purify the blood and lymph.
+Red clover is considered one of the richest sources of isoflavones, which are water-soluble chemicals that act like estrogens.
 It is therefore high on the list for treating menopausal hot flashes, PMS, breast health, lowering cholesterol, and increasing urination and blood circulation.
-While early studies are encouraging, it is still inconclusive if, and to what degree, Red Clovers healing properties do in fact impact menopausal hot flashes, blood clotting, cardio conditions and cancer.
+Still, while early studies are encouraging, it is still inconclusive if, and to what degree, red clover’s healing properties do in fact impact menopausal hot flashes, blood clotting, cardio conditions, and cancer.

 Shamrock - Young Clover

 How to use Clover (Mu) and take FULL advantage of it's healing powers!